Tarenja/TechnicalTest/README.md

 # Junior Front-End Technical Test

+## Answers to the questions in the Readme below, for the coding assignment check the index.js and other files

 1. Of the following tech, which do you feel comfortable with?
    - [ ] React
    - [ ] AngularJS